syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/security-compliance.md

  * KMS is region-specific.
 Each region requires its own instance of KMS.

 ### Components

- There are 4 key components of AWS KSM:
+There are 4 key components of AWS KMS:

    1. Customer Master Keys (CMK)
    2. Data Encryption Keys (DEKs)
    3. Key Policies
    4. Grants

 ### CMK Types
  1. Customer Managed - These keys offer the greatest level of flexibility and control.
 You are able to create, disable or delete the key, configure the key policies associated with your key, configure Grants, and also alter and adjust the key rotation periods and view full usage history of the key.These keys can be used by other AWS services that integrate with KMS.Customer managed keys include  an additional charge for creating your customer CMKs.